diogoaurelio/schedoscopeWiki/Test-Framework.md

       with Matchers {

       #
       # specify input data (OSM nodes).
-By extending the acutal view
+By extending the actual view
       # by "with rows", we can specify input data; each call of "set"
       # adds a line of input data, and "v" sets the value for a particular
       # column.